Mustafa-Shoukat1/segment-images-with-sam-2/README.md

 Feel free to contribute to this project by opening issues, submitting pull requests, or suggesting improvements.
 For more details, please refer to the CONTRIBUTING.md file.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

----